van-dang/DMRI-FEM-Cloud/README.md

+Here we provide recipes to build Singularity images of FEniCS and FEniCS-HPC.
 The following instructions were tested with Ubuntu 18.04
 # Requirements:
 * Singularity container
 ```bash